Equivariant infinite loop space theory, the space level story: The simplicial and conceptual versions of the Segal machine

 \subsection{The conceptual version of the Segal machine}

-Returning to $\sF$-$G$-spaces, the more conceptual variants of the nonequivariant Segal machine generalize to give genuine $G$-spectra when $G$ is compact Lie.
+The more conceptual variants of the nonequivariant Segal machine do generalize to give genuine $G$-spectra.
 These variants do {\em not} make use of the functor $F\colon \DE^{op} \rtarr \sF$.
 That is, underlying simplicial $G$-spaces play no role in their construction.
-We follow the nonequivariant exposition of \cite{MMSS}; \cite{Blum} gives some relevant equivariant details.
-While \cite{Blum} dealt with compact Lie groups, much of it applies equally well to general topological groups $G$.
-We introduce notation for the categories of enriched functors that we shall be using.
-Recall \S\ref{catpre}.
+We follow the nonequivariant exposition of \cite{MMSS}.
+We first introduce notation for the categories of enriched functors that we shall be using.
+Recall \autoref{ambient}.